dhthwy/r/README.md

 # r

+"Take yo head out yo ass once in awhile.
+Or their ass.
+Get some fresh air.
+Can't see things in there."

 "
 You remind me of the senator from god father 2.
 Don't like me, just want to squeeze.
 I saw everything.
 'But I'm squeezing they ass dry!
 We can share the proceeds!
 What you yackin aboot?'